FRRouting/frr/doc/user/ospf_fundamentals.rst

-External, or "Type 5", :abbr:`LSA`s describe routing information which is entirely external to :abbr:`OSPF`, and is "injected" into :abbr:`OSPF`@.
+External, or "Type 5", :abbr:`LSA`s describe routing information which is entirely external to :abbr:`OSPF`, and is "injected" into :abbr:`OSPF`.
 Such routing information may have come from another routing protocol, such as RIP or BGP, they may represent static routes or they may represent a default route.